Fairview Fire: Closures and evacuations

 Due to the dramatic and explosive growth of the wildfire in such a short period of time, authorities recognized the immediate need for all the surrounding rural communities to evacuate, thus mandatory evacuation orders were placed for all residents south of Stetson Avenue, north of Cactus Valley Road, west of Fairview Avenue and east of State Street.
 1,500 homes were evacuated and an estimated 5,000 structures were threatened.
 An evacuation center was set up at Tahquitz High School in Hemet for the affected residents.
 An additional evacuation center would later open up for additional residents as the fire would eventually spur further evacuations to the surrounding communities.
 The second shelter was located at the Temecula Community Center, 30875 Rancho Vista Road.

 Cause

-While the cause of the wildfire is still currently under investigation, it is known that Southern California Edison reported "circuit activity" around the same time the fire was reported at 3:37 pm.
+While the cause of the wildfire is still currently under investigation, it is known that Southern California Edison reported "circuit activity" around the same time the fire was reported at 3:37 p.m.
 Monday.
 It was unclear if the circuit activity was or whether SoCal Edison's equipment had played a role in starting the fire.